funkypenguin/helm-kubernetes-dashboard/README.md

 ---

-This helm chart is maintained by [Funky Penguin's Geek Cookbook][cookbookurl], a collection of "recipes" to run popular applications on Docker Swarm or Kubernetes, in a cheeky, geek format.
+This helm chart is maintained with ❤️ by [@funkypenguin][githuburl], internet-famous for creating [Funky Penguin's Geek Cookbook][cookbookurl].

+[Funky Penguin's Geek Cookbook][cookbookurl] is a collection of "recipes" to run popular applications on Docker Swarm or Kubernetes, in a cheeky, geeky format.

 Got more details at:
 * ![Discourse with us!](https://img.shields.io/discourse/https/discourse.geek-kitchen.funkypenguin.co.nz/topics.svg) [Forums][kitchenurl]